MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

     ![Screenshot showing Change your password](images/hub3-change-admin-password.png)

 > [!TIP]
 > When joined to Microsoft Entra ID (Azure AD), you can utlize Windows LAPS (Local Administrator Password Solution).
 Although LAPS doesn't remove local admin accounts, it automatically manages local admin passwords, ensuring they're randomized and securely stored in AD.
 This reduces the risk associated with stale or widely-known admin passwords.
-See the section on this page: [Enterprise Management of Surface Hub 3](#enterprise-management-of-surface-hub-3).
+To learn more, see [Microsoft Intune support for Windows LAPS](/mem/intune/protect/windows-laps-overview).

 ## Set a UEFI password

 The Unified Extensible Firmware Interface (UEFI) is a specification that defines a software interface between an operating system and platform firmware.
-By setting a UEFI password, you add an additional layer of security, preventing unauthorized users from making changes to the device's firmware settings.
+By setting a UEFI password, you add an extra layer of security, preventing unauthorized users from making changes to the device's firmware settings.
 Set a strong UEFI password and ensure it's stored in a secure location.

 Set a UEFI password via the downloable  UEFI Configurator and Surface Enterprise Management Mode (SEMM).

 ### Enroll Surface Hub 3 into SEMM

-You will need a dedicated USB drive with at least 50 MB of storage space.
+You need a dedicated USB drive with at least 50 MB of storage space.

 1. Download Surface UEFI Configurator from [Surface Tools for IT](https://www.microsoft.com/download/details.aspx?id=46703).